behrangsa/behrangsa.github.io/_posts/2016-03-20-docmentation.md

 * **show_categories**: If it is on and you've added categories in the post itself the categories will be visible.
 If it is off and you've added categories in the post they will be hidden.
 This option is helpful if you want to turn on/off categories for all your posts at once.
 * **show_tags**: If it is on and you've added tags in the post itself the tags will be visible.
 If it is off and you've added tags in the post they will be hidden.
 This option is helpful if you want to turn on/off tags for all your posts at once.
-* **show_mood**: If it is on and you've added mood in the post itself the mood will be visible.
-If it is off and you've added mood in the post the mood will be hidden.
-This option is helpful if you want to turn on/off mood for all your posts at once.
 * **show_email**: If this is turned on and you've entered an email value in **email**, an email icon will appear next to your social media accounts and all your readers will be able to contact you.
 * **show_rss**: If this is turned on, a new RSS button will appear in the sidebar next to your social media accounts.
 * **show_comments**: If it is on and you've added <code>comments: true</code> in the post itself the comments will be visible.
 If it is off and you've added <code>comments: true</code> in the post the comments will be hidden.
 This option is helpful if you want to turn on/off comments for all your posts at once.